Star-Academy/codestar-internship/Projects/Phase01-Search/issue-template-Phase01.md

-This issue template is based of [Phase01-Search.md](https://github.com/Star-Academy/codestar-internship/blob/master/Projects/Phase01-Search.md) contents.
+This issue template is based of [Phase01-Search.md](./Phase01-Search.md) contents.
-Click on "Raw" button on right side of this page to see original markdown then create a new issue per team (two interns) in [this repo](https://github.com/Star-Academy/codestar-intern-issues/issues) with orginal content of tasklist below.
+Click on "Raw" button on right side of this page to see original markdown then create a new issue per team (two interns) in [this repo](https://github.com/Star-Academy/codestar-intern-issues/issues) with original content of tasklist below.
 Your issue title should be like this: `Phase01-Team5`

 - [ ] Section 1: Think individually about question i & ii before starting